 |* One B-11 hand-portable fire extinguisher may be substituted for two B-1 hand-portable fire extinguishers.|

 Backfire Flame Arrestor

-No person may operate a boat built after July 31, 1980, that has an inboard gasoline engine unless it is equipped with an operable ventilation system that meets USCG standards.
+No person may operate a boat built after July 31, 1980, that has a gasoline engine (except out-boards) unless it is equipped with an operable ventilation system that meets USCG standards.

 For boats built after April 25, 1940, and before August 1, 1980, (with engines using gasoline as fuel and other fuels having a flashpoint of 110°F. or less) the following is required:

 At least two ventilation ducts fitted with cowls or their equivalent for the purpose of properly and efficiently ventilating the bilges of every engine and fuel tank compartment.
 There shall be at least one exhaust duct installed so as to extend to the lower portion of the bilge and at least one intake duct installed so as to extend to a point at least midway to the bilge or at least below the level of the carburetor air intake.

 For boats which are built after July 31, 1978, but prior to August 1, 1980, there are no requirements for ventilation of the fuel tank compartment if there is no electrical source in the compartment and if the fuel tank vents to the outside of the boat.

 The operator of the vessel is required to keep the system in operating condition.

 The navigation rules require sound signals to be made under certain circumstances.
 Meeting, crossing, and overtaking situations described in Navigation Rules are examples of when sound signals are required.
 Recreational vessels are also required to sound fog signals during periods of reduced visibility.
 Having some means of making an efficient sound signal capable of a 4-second blast audible for 1 mile is required.
 A whistle or air horn is acceptable if your vessel is not equipped with a horn.
 All vessels, including paddlecraft, must carry a sound-producing device.